Are you safe & secure?

 If you’re planning an extended holiday or selling a second home, it’s therefore worth calling your insurer to see if you can buy additional cover and avoid the ‘vacancy’ exclusion clause.

-This is particularly true during the colder months, when bad weather is more likely to case problems.
+Regular home maintenance is particularly important during the colder months, when bad weather is more likely to cause problems.

 You may have to pay a bit more for your cover, but it will be worth it if you have to make a claim.

-Yes, give your insurer a call if you plan to make some extra cash by renting out your home or a room in it.
+Yes, you should give your insurer a call if you plan to make some extra cash by renting out your home or a room in it.

-You may need to pay a bit more for extra cover, but at least you will be covered if your home is damaged during a guest’s stay.
+You may have to pay an extra premium as a result, but at least you will be covered if your home is damaged by your guests or tenants.

-There are plenty of simple steps you can take to help reduce the chances of invalidating your home insurance policy.
-These include:
+Easy ways to reduce the chances of invalidating your home insurance policy include:

-In order to help you get the best quote for your home insurance, we need to know something about your property.
-For example, roughly when it was built, whether you live close to any tall trees or water, and the type of alarm and locks you use.
-You will also need to give a sum insured for both buildings and contents.
+To help you get the best quote for your home insurance, we need to know certain details, such as when your home was built, whether you live close to any tall trees or water, and the type of alarm and locks you use.
+You’ll also need to estimate the rebuild value of your home and of your home contents.